Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 The first two requirements above (identifier and

-definitions) should be used from the beginning if
+definitions) should be used from the beginning of a new database if

 possible.
 It does not matter which database software you